deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## [Outline &plusmn;](#){:  onclick="toggle_visibility('out'); return false;" }

 <div id="out" style="display: block;">
-Here is a preliminary outline of the course, which will undoubtedly change.
+Here is a preliminary outline of the course.
+It is undergoing changes as the class progresses, so the later weeks may not be accurate.
 I will also upload my lecture notes and the workshop handouts here.

 * Week 1: [Lecture Notes 1](AGWeek01.pdf)